Marvin Höner: Ajax

 On 24 June 2013, Höner signed a two-year contract with Ajax.
 With a year remaining on his contract with Arminia Bielefeld, an undisclosed transfer fee between the two clubs was agreed.
 It was later revealed that the fee was €150,000 (an initial €50,000 payment, and an additional €100,000 when Höner breaks into the first team).
 Arminia Bielefeld was to also receive a further €100,000, should Ajax decide to sell the striker.
-Höner is the fifth German player to sign for Ajax.
+Höner is the sixth German player to sign for Ajax.

 During the 2013–14 pre-season, Höner made his first appearance as a 63rd-minute substitute for Ajax in a 3–0 friendly match win over De Graafschap on 13 July 2013.
 On 5 August 2013, he made his professional debut for the reserves team Jong Ajax in a 2–0 Eerste Divisie victory over Telstar.

 However, due to injuries, Höner was sidelined for a year and a half during his spell with Ajax.

-SV Rödinghausen
+Later career

 Having spent a trial period with Ajax partner club Ajax Cape Town in South Africa, towards the end of the 2014–15 season.
 Höner was able to impress but opted to return to Germany, signing with SV Rödinghausen instead.

-After leaving SV Rödinghausen Höner joined a sixth-division club.
+After leaving SV Rödinghausen Höner joined his childhood club, sixth-division VfL Theesen.
+Between 2021 and 2022, Höner played for Preußen Espelkamp.